 Selecting Your Pet

-Hamsters can be adopted from shelters or purchased at pet stores or through breeders.
+Hamsters can be adopted from shelters, purchased at pet stores or bought from a breeder.
 Their eyes and noses should be clear and free of any discharge that might indicate a respiratory infection.
 A hamster that is sneezing may have a respiratory infection.
-Hamsters should be curious and inquisitive; a hamster that is sitting quietly in the corner may be sick.
+Hamsters should be curious and inquisitive.
+A hamster that is sitting quietly in the corner may be sick.
 The hamster also should not be thin.
 The presence of moisture around the anus might indicate diarrhea.
 If possible, examine the hamster's mouth for broken or overgrown incisors (front teeth), discolored gums (they should be light pink), and any obvious sores.
-Finally, inquire as to any guarantee of health the shelter or seller is offering.
+Finally, ask the shelter or seller about any guarantee of health.

 Veterinary Care

-Your pet hamster should be examined within 48 hours of purchase by a veterinarian familiar with hamsters.
-This examination is often required by the shelter or seller, or any health guarantee is voided.
+Your pet hamster should be examined within 48-72 hours of purchase by a veterinarian familiar with hamsters.
+This examination is often required by the shelter or seller, otherwise any health guarantee may be voided.
 Your veterinarian will examine your hamster, record its weight, and discuss housing, proper diet, and appropriate toys.
 A fecal sample also should be examined for parasites.
 Neutering can be discussed with the veterinarian.
 Hamsters do not require vaccinations.
-However, hamsters require, at minimum, annual physical examinations, and fecal tests to check for parasites.
+However, hamsters should have annual physical examinations.
 Older hamsters should be examined twice annually.